mjvalade/cokid-hikes/README.md

 ##Personal project for Turing School Mod 3.
-A web application to search and keep track of hiking trails in Colorado that a re kid-friendly.
+A web application to search and keep track of kid-friendly hiking trails in Colorado.